tethys-ts/tethysts/sphinx/source/usage_a.rst

 Caching
 ~~~~~~~~~~~~~~~~
-New version 4, the Tethys class can now be initialized with a local cache path.
+New in version 4, the Tethys class can now be initialized with a local cache path.
 Tethys can now download the results chunks locally to be used again in future get_results calls.

 Just pass a cache path when Tethys is initialized: